Sandbye/tsdown-test-env/README.md

 # tsdown-test-env

-This repo tries to give examples and is an experimental monorepo (PNPM) utilzing tsdown.
+This repo tries to give examples and is an monorepo (PNPM) utilzing tsdown.

 ### Normal Modern ESM Modules ✅